DishaGajera/DishaGajera/README.md

 ### 👋 Hi, I'm Disha Gajera

 I'm a dedicated **Software Engineer** with a strong focus on **Frontend Development** and **Full Stack Development**.
-Currently, I'm pursuing my Master's degree in Computer Science at Arizona State University and working as a Frontend Web Developer Intern at the American Dog Society..
+Currently, I'm pursuing my Master's degree in Computer Science at Arizona State University and working as a Frontend Web Developer Intern at the American Dog Society.

 - 🔭 I’m currently working on a dynamic flight booking platform using the MERN stack.
 - 🌱 I’m currently learning advanced frontend technologies and improving my full stack development skills.